fusonic/SuluSyncBundle/README.md

 # SuluSyncBundle

 ## Installation
+`composer require fusonic/sulu-sync`

-With a healthy Sulu installation, install this bundle (packagist package coming soon) and add it to your `AbstractKernel.php`:
+With a healthy Sulu installation, install this bundle and add it to your `AbstractKernel.php`:

 ```
 ...